psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - no separate project-orientation document;
 - no task-specific intent prompt.

-Purpose:

-> Establish a baseline for whether a Memory Bank alone can provide enough
-> context for another AI model to continue work within the project.

 ### Test Run 02 — Memory Bank and Vocabulary

 Context included: